notaryproject/notaryproject.dev/content/en/blog/2025/welcome-ratify-joined-notaryproject.md

 Ratify has been widely adopted by cloud providers and organizations to enforce verification of OCI artifacts across environments.
 As part of the Notary Project, Ratify brings:

 * An end-to-end policy-driven verification capabilities
-* Extensible plugin support for different verifiers (e.g., Notation, Cosign, SBOM, vulnerability report, custom plugins) and various cloud providers (AWS, Azure, Alibaba Cloud, Vanefi, etc.)
+* Extensible plugin support for different verifiers (e.g., Notation, Cosign, SBOM, vulnerability report, custom plugins) and various cloud providers (AWS, Azure, Alibaba Cloud, Venafi, etc.)
 * Enforcement at admission control when users deploying an untrusted application in Kubernetes
 * Cross-tool ecosystem support for Gatekeeper, Trivy, etc.